VaronLaStrauss/portable-karaoke/README.md

 bun run dev
 ```

+### Important!!!

+On all your devices, first go to `https://<your-ip-address>:3000` and accept the warning.
+This is necessary to allow the application to connect to the local server.

+### Usage

 Connect to `https://<your-ip-address>:4200` to view the website.

 Go to `<URL>/speak` for people who will be using the microphones.